-But even if we never saw a lion, there were plenty of elephant and zebra to keep us entertained.
+But even if we never saw a lion, there were plenty of elephants and zebra to keep us entertained and awestruck.

-In my opinion, the elephant and zebra are more than worth the cost of admission by themselves…but everyone wants to see a lion, it seems…
+In my opinion, the elephants and zebra are more than worth the cost of admission by themselves.

 …except maybe this guy…

-Generally, it’s a big treat to be able to snap a close-up photo of a bird like this (Spectacled Weaver), but this bird was way too interested in us, to the point it got a bit creepy…
+Generally, it’s a big treat to be able to snap a close-up photo of a bird like this (Spectacled Weaver), but this one was way too interested in us, to the point of it getting a bit creepy…

 At first, he was content with admiring us from a few meters away while we snapped some pictures of his much larger park-mates.
 But apparently he didn’t like be ignored…